RaduTerec/Weather/README.md

    style db fill:#def,stroke:#68b,stroke-width:2px
 ```

 The API works tightly with the DB.
 For the API, the DB is the source of truth.

-The point of the integration testing is:
- - to ensure that 2 systems (in this case API & DB) work well together.
- - that the business rules (rate limiting, health check) are followed.
- - cover cases which a unit test might not cover (how many requests are sent until an error is triggered).
+The API is detailed in the next section, [component model](#component-model).

 The Rest client is used to trigger the various endpoints of the API.